rawr-ai/mcp-filesystem/README.md

 Bun-based server implementing Model Context Protocol (MCP) for filesystem operations with comprehensive permission controls and enhanced functionality.

+Development uses [Bun](https://bun.sh/) and the server can run directly from TypeScript with `bun`, but most MCP clients execute Node-compatible JavaScript.
+Use `node dist/index.js` in configs unless you're intentionally running the TypeScript entry with Bun.

 ## Features

 - Granular permission controls (read-only, full access, or specific operation permissions)